Differential Privacy and Deep Learning

 The general goal of differential privacy is to ensure that different kind of statistical analysis doesn’t compromise privacy and privacy is preserved if, after the analysis, the analyzer doesn’t know anything about the features in data-set, that means Information which has been made public elsewhere isn’t harmful to an individual.

-To define privacy in the context of a simple database, we’re performing some query against the database and if we remove a person from the database and the query doesn’t change then that person’s privacy would be fully protected.
+To define privacy in the context of a simple database, we’re performing some queries against the database and if we remove a person from the database and the query doesn’t change then that person’s privacy would be fully protected.

 Let’s Understand with An Example